Valdarix/cornerstone_recycle/README.md

 TODO: Add Inventory tracking to allow for players to purchase materials sold by other players
 TODO: Add Buy and Sell logic to the server
-TODO: Add ability to search boxes and other props in the warehouse
+TODO: Add ability to search boxe
-TODO: Change Ped and setup clipboard animation
+TODO: Setup clipboard animation
 TODO: Setup large scale salvage for more items somewhere else in the scrapyard.
 TODO: Large scale salavage should possibly have levels and should be slower.